 In 2007, with consumer tastes on the eReader slowly changing, Amazon took the bull by the horns by launching their own Kindle eReader, made exclusively for the US market.
 The first Kindles sold out within five and a half hours.

 In 2009, Amazon released the Kindle 2 to over 100 countries, which was lighter, smaller, and had a longer battery life than the original Kindle.
 Users could read books for more than 1 week before the battery ran out, while Amazon increased their selection of downloadable eBooks to more than 250,000 titles.

 By the end of 2009, dozens of new eReader manufacturers appeared on the market including Barnes and Nobles Nook, Sony, and Samsung.
 The world’s leading bookstore Blackstone has also stated that they will be launching their own eBook reading device by the end of 2011.

-In 2011, Amazon launched their brand new Kindle 3G eReading device.
+In 2011, Amazon launched its brand new Kindle 3G eReading device.
 This is the first Kindle to support both Wifi and 3G Internet services.
-It weights 50% less than the original Kindle plus has the storage capacity for up to 3,500 books.
+It weighs 50% less than the original Kindle plus has the storage capacity for up to 3,500 books.

-In 2019-2020 the Kobo released Kobo Nia, Amazon the All-new Kindle Paperwhite, and Barnes and Noble the Nook Glowlight Plus.
+In 2019-2020 the Kobo released Kobo Nia, Amazon the All-new Kindle Paperwhite, which is, by the way, the best e-reader to buy, and Barnes and Noble the Nook Glowlight Plus.